Uninsured Americans: Key Statistics & Facts

 Also, many lower-income adults in the US remain ineligible for financial assistance for coverage.

 While the most common reason for being uninsured in America was and continues to be the cost, some other factors come into play.
 For instance, some people aren’t eligible, don’t want the coverage, or find the process of signing up too difficult.
-Another reason there are uninsured Americans is that there aren’t plans that meet their needs.
+Another reason is that there aren’t plans that meet the people's needs.

 Most uninsured people are members of low-income families and have at least one worker in the family.